brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

 .. note::

-   As you can intentionally "override" a class model, e.g. the delivered `Person` class model with an customised one, it is not recommended to do so.
+   As you can intentionally "override" a class model, e.g. the delivered `Person` class model with a customised one, but it is not recommended to do so.
 Instead, use the option to :ref:`register additional properties
    <extending-register-additional-properties>`.

 .. important::